-The blanket is worked in half treble crochet, htr (hdc US) throughout, with the edging rounds worked in double crochet dc (single crochet sc US) and rope stitch.
-Rope stitch is simply a round of double crochet (US single crochet), worked from left to right, rather than the usual way of right to left.
+The blanket is worked in half treble crochet (htr UK) throughout, with the edging rounds worked in double crochet (dc UK) and rope stitch.
+Rope stitch is simply a round of double crochet UK, worked from left to right, rather than the usual way of right to left.

 To create a slightly different texture to a regular htr, I worked mine slightly differently.
 Instead of working into the stitch, I worked into the space below, and this gives a denser finish - but you can work yours into the stitch or space, either is fine.

 For my blanket I used 20 x balls of Paintbox Yarns Wool Mix Aran: 10 x balls in Racing Green (827) and 10 x balls in Champagne White, working with a 4.5mm hook using UK crochet terms.
 If you prefer acrylic yarn with no wool content, you can switch to Paintbox Yarns Simply Aran.